 Introduction

 Buoy tender activities are an important aspect of the management of AtoN.
-The safety risk is higher than other activities.
-As a result, there are obvious differences between buoy tender activities and other marine vessel operations.
-This guideline puts forward suggestions on some factors that should be considered for buoy tender activities.
+The safety risk due to the lifting of heavy loads is higher than other marine activities.
+As a result, there are obvious differences between buoy deployment activities and other marine vessel operations.
+This guideline puts forward suggestions on some factors that should be considered for buoy deployment activities.
+The vessel used for the deployment/retrieval of floating AtoNs are also known as “Buoy Tenders”.

+These Buoy Tenders are equipped with either a crane or an A-frame, with winches onboard for handling of the mooring arrangements.
+The operations undertaken by Buoy Tender crews are unique from those of other marine vessels.
+They are complex in nature and often with increased safety risk.
+Buoy tender crews not only conduct general sailing maneuvers and other activities associated with safe navigation and seamanship, they also carry out higher risk buoy deployment operations and AtoN maintenance at the edges of waterways, shallow points, or near reefs.

+This guideline focuses on the nature of buoy tenders highlighting safety guidance and operational considerations.
+At present there are no recommendations or guidance contained within IALA technical documentation, nor existing World Wide Academy (WWA) training courses focused on buoy deployment operations.

-Responsibilities of the Competent Authority
+Responsibilities of the Competent Authority (AtoN)

 As a key participant in front line management and maintenance of AtoN, determining, creating and delivering the necessary guidelines for the crew or workers of the buoy tender is the responsibility of the Competent Authority.
 This objective is also in line with the IALA mission.

-Overview

-The operations undertaken by Buoy Tender crews are unique from those of other vessels.
-They are complex in nature and often with increased safety risk.
-Buoy tender crews not only conduct general sailing maneuvers and other activities associated with safe navigation and seamanship, they also carry out high risk buoy tender operations and AtoN maintenance.

-Background

-This guideline focuses on the nature of buoy tenders highlighting safety guidance and operational considerations.
-At present there are no recommendations or guidance contained within IALA technical documentation, nor existing World Wide Academy (WWA) training courses focused on buoy tending operations.

-BUOY TENDER OPERATIONS

-Buoy Tenders frequently carry out activities such as retrieving and deploying AtoN equipment at the edges of waterways, shallow points, or near reefs.
-These activities are difficult and have high safety risks requiring operators to have special skills and strictly adhere to risk prevention protocols.
-Making buoy tender activities efficient and safe has always been an important aspect of the work of the competent authorities.

 Aims and Objectives

 Provide guidance to the Competent Authority to manage buoy tender activities, provide safe operation guidelines for buoy tender operations, and assist the personnel responsible for buoy tender activities by identifying safety risks, operational procedures, and responsibilities.